iterative/dvc.org/content/docs/command-reference/status.md

     corresponding file hash saved in a DVC-file yet.
   - _modified_: An output or <abbr>dependency</abbr> is found in the workspace, but the corresponding file hash the DVC-file is not up to date.
-  - _deleted_: The output or dependency is references in a DVC-file, but does not exist in the workspace.
+  - _deleted_: The output or dependency is referenced in a DVC-file, but does not exist in the workspace.
   - _not in cache_: An output exists in workspace and the corresponding file hash in the DVC-file is up to date, but there is no corresponding